Design Learning Spaces for the 21st Century Classroom - Barcelona

 Continue reading: Discover the learning outcomes and the tentative schedule of this course.

-Course categories: Classroom Management and School Innovation
+Course category: Classroom Management

 Classroom Management: Do you want your students to be more focused in class?
 Thanks to the new educational techniques (such as the flipped classroom, project-based learning, remote teaching, collaborative learning, student-centered learning) your students will participate in class with more enthusiasm creating a fruitful and healthier classroom environment.
 In our Classroom Management courses, you will enhance your ability to include students with special needs and motivate everyone.
 Furthermore, you will have the chance of learning how to manage a multicultural classroom and prevent possible conflicts.